Like an egg becoming a caterpillar becoming a pupa becoming a butterfly, so too do our leads embody many different forms throughout their lifecycles.

 What follows below are Lifecycle Stage definitions that you may use as a starting point.

 Subscribers are those leads that have shown only the smallest possible interest in your materials.
-They have subscribed to your blog or your email newsletter, thusly giving up their name and email address, but have proffered nothing else.
+They have subscribed to your blog or your email newsletter and you have their details in your customer relationship management database, thus giving up their name and email address, but have proffered nothing else.
 Subscribers must be viewed with a long-term nurturing strategy in mind, for these guys and gals are just eggs on a leaf, and need a lot of TLC if they are going to be guided all the way through infancy then maturity to the full glorious butterfly stage of becoming a paying customer.

 Leads have developed a little further than subscribers, though still shouldn’t be targeted too aggressively.
 Your leads have given away more information about themselves than just their email address – usually in exchange for a piece of content such as an eBook that you advertise on your website.